The Man in the Yellow Tie: Reception

 The return of Matt Letscher and his performance in the episode was praised by critics.

 The resolution to Diggle's storyline was met with a negative response.
 CinemaBlend's Mick Joest described the ending as a disappointment that failed to reach expectations writing, "what I can't understand is why it took over two years to pay off a storyline that simply featured John rejecting the box".
 Writing for Screen Rant, Charles Raymond felt that while the decision to have Diggle stay with his family was in character, it wasted the two years of set up the plotline had been given.

 Letscher's performance in the episode was praise by critics.
 Writing for Comic Book Resources Anita Stewart felt that the episode did a good job at revitalizing the character of Eobard Thawne and enjoyed how it portrayed the dynamic between him and Barry.
 Den of Geeks Lacy Baugher praised the parallels between Thawne and Dhawan's relationship and Iris and Barry's.
-GameRant's Oliver VanDervoot critizied the return of Letscher's Thawne, feeling that it was an example of the series running out of ideas.
+GameRant's Oliver VanDervoot criticized the return of Letscher's Thawne, feeling that it was an example of the series running out of ideas.
 He also felt that the episode had too much going on while simultaneously neglecting Patton and Panabaker's characters.